 Seattle is surrounded by mountains, and as soon as the first snowstorm hits the Cascades in mid-autumn, it's time to plan a skiing or snowboarding trip.
 The city can offer at least half a dozen amazing destinations in less than 2.5 hours drive.
-From some of the tallest peaks of the Cascades to the pristine beauty of the Olympic Peninsula, there are plenty of ski areas to check out, and surely there will be tons of powder in the snowiest U.S. state.
-The ski season near Seattle usually starts right after Thanksgiving and lasts through mid-April.
+From some of the tallest peaks of the Cascades to the pristine beauty of the Olympic Peninsula, there are plenty of ski areas to check out, and surely there will be tons of powder in the snowiest US state.
+The ski season near Seattle usually starts right after Thanksgiving and lasts through early April.
 However, the warming climate takes a toll on ski resorts as well, and hot autumn weather often results in openings delayed until mid-December.
 Generally, you can expect the best snow conditions from mid-January through February.

-vertical: 3,100 ft (945 m) area: 2,600 acres (10.5 sq km) runs: 80 (11% easiest - 54% more difficult - 35% most difficult) lifts: 11 season: mid-December to mid-April
+vertical: 3,100 feet (945 m) area: 2,600 acres (1050 ha) runs: 80 (11% easiest, 54% more difficult, 35% most difficult) lifts: 11 season: mid-December to mid-April

 Mount Baker Ski Area

-Mount Baker Ski Area is located in 130 mi (212 km) from Seattle, which is rather far.
+Mount Baker Ski Area is located 130 miles (212 km) from Seattle, which is rather far.
 However, it's worth visiting because Mount Baker is one of the snowiest resorts in Washington.
 If you are looking for tons of powder, you won't be disappointed here.
-Backcountry rides and views of North Cascades are simply stunning.
-However, you have to pick your timing carefully, because the mountain is not that high, and that results in less than perfect snow conditions.
+Backcountry rides and views of the North Cascades are simply stunning.
+However, you have to pick your timing carefully, because the mountain is not that high, and this results in less than perfect snow conditions.
 The most reliable time to ski at Mount Baker is mid-February.
 Another advantage is affordability and thinner crowds, than at bigger Northwest ski resorts.

-vertical: 1,589 ft (484 m) area: 1,000 acres (4 sq km) runs: 31 (24% easiest, 45% medium, 31% difficult) lifts: 8 chairs, 2 handle tows season: mid-December to May
+vertical: 1,589 feet (484 m) area: 1,000 acres (400 ha) runs: 31 (easiest: 24%, medium: 45%, difficult: 31%) lifts: 8 chairs, 2 handle tows season: mid-December to May

-vertical: 1,800 ft (548 m) area: 1,125 acres (4.5 sq km) runs: 52 (beginner 11%, intermediate 54%, advanced 35%) lifts: 10 season: early December to early April
+vertical: 1,800 feet (548 m) area: 1,125 acres (455 ha) runs: 52 (beginner: 11%, intermediate: 54%, advanced: 35%) lifts: 10 season: early December to early April

 Snoqualmie Mountain is located in just a 45-minute drive from the city and is often referred to as "home mountain" by Seattle residents.
 It offers the largest night skiing area in the state, so riders can just conveniently drop-in after work.
 The mountain features the historic first chairlift ever operated in the state of Washington, it dates back to the 1930s.
-With four base areas –Summit West, Summit Central, Summit East, and Alpental, there's plenty of variety and space.
-The resort also has snowtubing and cross-country trails.
+With four base areas (Summit West, Summit Central, Summit East, and Alpental), there's plenty of variety and space.
+The resort also has snow tubing and cross-country trails.

-vertical: 2,280 ft (695 m) area: 2,000 acres (8 sq km) runs: 62 (4% easiest, 45% more difficult, 41% most difficult) lifts: 25 season: mid-November (sometimes mid-December)- mid-April
+vertical: 2,280 feet (695 m) area: 2,000 acres (809 ha) runs: 62 (easiest: 4%, more difficult: 45%, most difficult: 41%) lifts: 25 season: mid-November (sometimes mid-December) to mid-April